-Subd.
-1. Commencing July 1, 2020, faculty members who elect to retire with at least fifteen (15) years of service in the Minnesota State Universities and who are at least fifty-five (55) shall have their salary placement increased by two (2) additional steps on the salary schedule established in this Agreement in the final two (2) semesters of employment.
+- Subd.
+1. Commencing July 1, 2020, faculty members who elect to retire with at least 15 years of service in the Minnesota State Universities and who are at least 55 shall have their salary placement increased by two additional steps on the salary schedule established in this Agreement in the final two semesters of employment.
 To receive this benefit the affected faculty member must submit a written letter of retirement by October 15 if retirement will occur no earlier than the end of the following spring semester but no later than the day prior to the beginning of the subsequent fall semester or by January 15 if retirement will occur at the end of the subsequent fall semester.
-Faculty who cannot receive the early notification of retirement steps provided for in this section because they are on the top step of the salary schedule shall receive a one-time payment of four thousand eight hundred dollars (\$4,800) (pro-rated by FTE) in lieu of the step increase provided for in this section.
-Instructors who cannot receive the early notification of retirement steps provided for in this section because they are at the maximum salary allowed on the salary schedule shall receive a one-time payment of one thousand four hundred ninety dollars (\$1,490) (pro-rated by FTE) in lieu of the step increase provided for in this section.
-For faculty members on a nine-month appointment outside of the academic year, notice of retirement must be given not later than the sixtieth (60th) calendar day after the commencement of the final nine-month appointment.

-Subd.
-2. The additional two (2) step increase provided for in this section for early notice of retirement shall be implemented following the step advancements for promotion provided for in Section B, the minimum step placement provided for in Section L, career steps provided for in Section K, returning step advancements provided for in Section A, and any step adjustments resulting from a salary equity review provided for in Section I of this Article.
+Faculty who cannot receive the early notification of retirement steps provided for in this section because they are on the top step of the salary schedule shall receive a one-time payment of \$4,800 (pro-rated by FTE) in lieu of the step increase provided for in this section.
+Instructors who cannot receive the early notification of retirement steps provided for in this section because they are at the maximum salary allowed on the salary schedule shall receive a one-time payment of \$1,490 (pro-rated by FTE) in lieu of the step increase provided for in this section.
+For faculty members on a nine-month appointment outside of the academic year, notice of retirement must be given not later than the sixtieth calendar day after the commencement of the final nine-month appointment. - Subd.
+2. The additional two step increase provided for in this section for early notice of retirement shall be implemented following the step advancements for promotion provided for in Section B, the minimum step placement provided for in Section L, career steps provided for in Section K, returning step advancements provided for in Section A, and any step adjustments resulting from a salary equity review provided for in Section I of this Article.